mariohernandez/training/drupal-integrations/author.md

 Out of the box Drupal does not provide template suggestions for users.
 After researching a little I found a hook alter that will allow us to create new template suggestions.

-1. In your editor, open `training_theme.theme` which is located in the root of your theme
+1. In your editor, open `storybook.theme` which is located in the root of your theme
 2. Add the following code:

 {% tabs %}
-{% tab title="training_theme.theme" %}
+{% tab title="storybook.theme" %}
 ```php
 /**
  * Implements hook_theme_suggestions_user_alter().